Measuring Helpline Outcomes and Demonstrating Impact

 "It’s much better to measure one thing and do it well than have a whole range of measures that you do badly.”

-If you would like to learn more about impact practice and measuring outcomes for helplines our CPD accredited Masterclass explores how to evaluate and measure outcomes in different ways within the context of a helpline service.
+If you would like to learn more about impact practice and measuring outcomes for helplines our CPD accredited training explores how to evaluate and measure outcomes in different ways within the context of a helpline service.

 Using case studies, theoretical frameworks and examining current practices, participants will gain a greater understanding of the potential scope and impact effective outcome monitoring has.